KigraSoft/ks-scheme-trees/README.md

 ## Implementation

-The code is currently being develop in a literate style using Emacs Org-mode.
+The code is currently being developed in a literate style using Emacs Org-mode.

 To extract the code, load it into Emacs and run M-x org-babel-tangle (C-c C-v t) to generate Guile Scheme code.